nurlaMODS/IW4p-Trickshot-Mod/README.md

 # How to setup a game
 Just pick a map and press start IW4p

-# How to setup the bot and regen ammo
+# How to regen ammo

-//HOW TO MOVE BOT\\
-On controller crouch and press left dpad

-On Kbam Crouch and press what you use for your weapon attachment (actionslot 1)

 //REGEN AMMO\\
 crouch and knife on controller and kbam.